 - Tamarind: is added for tanginess.

-Heat a pan or Kadai, add curry leaves, and dry roast on medium flame until they turn dry and crispy.
-Cool Completely.
+Heat a pan or kadai, add 2 stalks of curry leaves, and dry roast on medium flame until they turn dry and crispy.
+Keep it aside and cool completely.

-In the same pan, dry roast the dry grated coconut on low flame for 30 seconds until they turn very light brown.
+In the same pan, dry roast 1 cup of dry grated coconut on low flame for 30 seconds until it turns very light brown.
 Transfer it to another plate.
 Cool completely.

 Tips & Variations